pair-finance/open_rails/README.md

 * Progressive migration, i.e. classical Rails app can bin converted into open API action by action.

 ## TODO
-* Floating input/output schema dependent on params(do we need it? oneOf solution maybe)
+* Floating input/output schema dependent on params
+  (we need this for conditions like "max number of days depedent on the company")
 * What if I create some sub-graph of data (like order->items), how to orchanize dynamic validation in the context?
-*
+  For instance if I create an order how do I validate that should not be more then 5 open orders per company?
+  Obviously this business logic validation goes to the performer.